awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

 ------
 #### [ Windows ]

-**To install or upgrade `eksctl` on Windows using chocolatey**
+**To install or upgrade `eksctl` on Windows using Chocolatey**

-1. If you do not already have Chocolatey installed on your Windows system, see [Installing chocolatey](https://chocolatey.org/install)\.
+1. If you do not already have Chocolatey installed on your Windows system, see [Installing Chocolatey](https://chocolatey.org/install)\.

-1. Install or upgrade `eksctl` and the `aws-iam-authenticator`\.
+1. Install or upgrade `eksctl` \.
    + Install the binaries with the following command:

      ```
-     chocolatey install -y eksctl aws-iam-authenticator
+     chocolatey install -y eksctl
      ```
    + If they are already installed, run the following command to upgrade:

      ```
-     chocolatey upgrade -y eksctl aws-iam-authenticator
+     chocolatey upgrade -y eksctl
      ```

 1. Test that your installation was successful with the following command\.